larrydodson/Cryptocurrencies/README.md

   An investment bank is interested in offering a new cryptocurrency investment portfolio for customers.
 However, the industry of cryptocurrencies has hundreds of choices.
 A report was requested that is to include the various cryptocurrencies that are currently trading in the market and how they could be grouped to create a classification system.

    ### Purpose
-   Data is to be processed to fit machine learning models for unsupervised learning, since there is no known standard output.
+   Data on cryptocurrencies is to be processed to fit machine learning models for unsupervised learning, since there is no known standard output.
 To group the cryptocurrencies, a clustering algorithm is used.
 Visualizations are generated to share findings with company stake holders.

    The deliverables are:
    - Deliverable 1: Preprocessing the Data for PC